Sequential Quadratic Optimization for Solving Expectation Equality Constrained Stochastic Optimization Problems: Numerical Results

 At the beginning of each run of Algorithm~\ref{alg.main} and TStoM~\cite{CuiWangXiao24}, we selected the objective batch size $b_1$ and the constraint batch size $b_2$, where $(b_1, b_2) \in \{16, 128\}\times\{16, 128\}$.
 For all instances, we initialized \( x_1 \in \mathbb{R}^n \) by sampling from the standard Gaussian distribution and normalizing it to ensure \( \|x_1\| = 0.1 \).
 Based on the structure of problem~\eqref{eq.libsvm}, we set $\Gamma=2$ and estimated $L$ using differences of gradients near $x_1$.
 With exceptions of Lipschitz constants $(L,\Gamma)$ described above and step size parameters $\beta_k=1$ for all iterations $k\in\mathbb{N}$, all other parameter selections of Algorithm~\ref{alg.main} were the same with experiments conducted in Section~\ref{sec.ssm}.

-For TStoM, we set $T=10$, $\gamma=0.3$, and $V=2\times10^7$ for Phase I iterations and $\alpha_k=0.6$, $\tau_k=0.3$, $\beta_k=50$, $\eta_k=0.0005$, $\rho_k=0.5$ for Phase II iterations, as suggested by the authors of~\cite{CuiWangXiao24}.
-We first ran each instance of Algorithm~\ref{alg.main} with 1000 iterations, and then provided the same amount of CPU time that had been used by Algorithm~\ref{alg.main} to all TStoM~\cite{CuiWangXiao24} instances.
+\begin{bulkrevise} For TStoM, we set $T=50$, $\gamma=0.3$, and $V=2\times10^7$ for Phase I iterations and $\alpha_k=0.6$, $\tau_k=0.3$, $\beta_k=15$, $\eta_k=5\times 10^{-8}$, $\rho_k=0.4$ for Phase II iterations, where these parameter values are based on the recommendations from the authors of~\cite{CuiWangXiao24} and were further tuned for our experiments.
+We first ran each instance of Algorithm~\ref{alg.main} with 10000 iterations, and then provided the same amount of CPU time that had been used by Algorithm~\ref{alg.main} to all TStoM~\cite{CuiWangXiao24} instances.
 After finishing all runs of both algorithms, following the same policies in Section~\ref{sec.ssm}, we selected the best iterates ever found by Algorithm~\ref{alg.main} and TStoM~\cite{CuiWangXiao24} and reported their infeasibility errors and stationarity errors in Table~\ref{table:libsvm_result}.